terencezl/terencezl.github.io/_posts/2024-01-06-stateless-pipeline-with-async-stream.md

 You see that `async`?
 That's exactly it.

 This is a good opportunity to share some notes of my Rust learning journey.
 Coming from a less typed background, it surely was an uphill battle to reason with Rust types in such intensity, and adding async to it was truly icing (salt) on the cake (wound)!
-On one hand, as a Rust programmer, you kind of have to understand this to get through the beginner's phase, and this is where a lot of peopel give up.
+On one hand, as a Rust programmer, you kind of have to understand this to get through the beginner's phase, and this is where a lot of people give up.
 On the other hand, after these concepts begin to take shape in your head, Rust starts to become magical, and (many of) you might get really addicted - well, until you reach a certain point as a library developer, with some [thorny fights](https://hirrolot.github.io/posts/rust-is-hard-or-the-misery-of-mainstream-programming.html) with the compiler (here is a [rebuttal](https://itsallaboutthebit.com/async-simple/)).

 ### What about `map()`?